-Separation The concentration of the Cocos nucifera starch gel contributes to the separation of serum and plasma, with little to no red blood cells mixed into the serum.
-The concentration of the Cocos nucifera starch gel contributes to the separation of serum and plasma but with a few red blood cells visibly mixed into the serum.
-The concentration of the Cocos nucifera starch gel contributes to the separation of serum and plasma, but a more significant amount of red blood cells is mixed into the serum.
-The concentratio n of the Cocos nucifera starch gel fails to contribute to the separation of serum and plasma as many red blood cells are mixed into the serum.
-The concentration fails to separate the serum and plasma at all.
+Score Excellent (4) Good (3) Fair (2) Poor (1) No Significance Separation The concentration of the Cocos nucifera starch gel contributes to the separation of serum and plasma, with little to no red blood cells mixed into the serum. but with a few red blood cells visibly mixed The concentration of the Cocos nucifera starch gel contributes to the separation of serum and plasma, but a more significant amount of red blood cells is mixed into the serum.
+The concentration of the Cocos nucifera starch gel fails to contribute to the separation of serum and plasma as many red blood cells are mixed into the serum.
+(0) The concentration fails to separate the serum and plasma at all.
 Visible Hemolysis The tube is mixed correctly with the starch gel and filled adequately, which does not lead to hemolysis.
-The tube is mixed correctly with the starch gel but may be filled inadequately, which is at risk of hemolysis.
-The tube is not mixed correctly with the starch gel and is slightly inadequately filled, which puts it at risk of hemolysis.
-The tube is not mixed correctly with the starch gel and is inadequately filled, which leads to hemolysis.
+The tube is mixed correctly with the starch gel but may be filled inadequately, which is at risk of hemolysis. mixed correctly with the starch gel and is slightly inadequately The tube is not mixed correctly with the starch gel and is inadequately filled, which leads to hemolysis.
 The tube had visible hemolysis, and the starch gel did not work.

-166 Table 3.1.
-Criteria for the Serum Separation Evaluation of Cocos nucifera Starch Gel.
+Table 3.1:- Criteria for the Serum Separation Evaluation of Cocos nucifera Starch Gel.

-167 Under the "Separation" category, the Cocos nucifera starch gel's performance in separating serum from plasma and 168 thereby preventing red blood cell contamination establishes its practicality.
-"Excellent" represents effective 169 separation without red blood cell inclusion in the serum.
-Nonetheless, when the serum's red blood cell content 170 increases the second decline until a final "No Significance" grade is obtained significing complete separation failure increases, the scores decline until a final "No Significance" grade is obtained, signifying complete separation failure.
+Under the "Separation" category, the Cocos nucifera starch gel's performance in separating serum from plasma and thereby preventing red blood cell contamination establishes its practicality.
+"Excellent" represents effective separation without red blood cell inclusion in the serum.
+Nonetheless, when the serum's red blood cell content increases, the scores decline until a final "No Significance" grade is obtained, signifying complete separation failure.

-171 The "Visible Hemolysis" subsection describes how the gel could stop hemolysis-a process in which erythrocytes raises the risk of hemolysis.
+The "Visible Hemolysis" subsection describes how the gel could stop hemolysis-a process in which erythrocytes lyse and release their internal contents into the serum.
+A "Good" grade indicates correct mixing and sufficient gel filling without apparent hemolysis.
+Usually, lacking enough gel or incorrect mixing causes lower scores, which raises the risk of hemolysis.
 This causes apparent hemolysis, and the gel is not successful in preventing it.